-Products with these ingredients help loosen and eliminate scales, which lets medications reach the psoriasis plaques.
+Products with these ingredients help loosen and slough off dead skin cells, which let medications reach the psoriasis plaques.
 It might help to take a warm, 15-minute bath before using a scale lifter.

-Occlusion refers to covering the skin, so it can absorb topical medications or moisturizers better.
-You can cover the area with:
+Occlusion refers to covering the skin.
+When your skin is covered, it’s better able to absorb topical medications or moisturizers.
+You can cover areas with:

 - plastic wrap